nemo0622/pokeemerald-expansion/Seaglass README.md

 - Battle Gimmick: Z-Power Ring and Z-Crystals can be obtained from the DEVON Corporation after delivering Steven's letter
     - Completely optional and out of the way - if you don't like Z-Moves, don't even bother getting the Z-Ring!
     - EXP.
 Share is given by Scott in Petalburg, just after Wally's catching tutorial
+- More minigames to break up Pokémon battles!
+    - SCUBA SAFARI, Pacifidlog Town: A combination of the Safari Zone and Bug Catching Contest from Johto, with 200 steps or 5 encounters in a dedicated underwater area to find a high-scoring Pokémon.
+Various helpful rewards are provided, including the HM Waterfall.
+Pacifidlog Town is also accessible from Slateport through an NPC with a Kirlia by the Pokémon Center after beating Team Aqua in the Museum.
+    - PINBALL, Mauville Game Corner and Mossdeep Game Corner: Four unique pinball games (SEEL, GENGAR, MEOWTH, and DIGLETT) are in both Game Corners.
+Beating the games award PINBALL POINTs, which can be used to get rare Pokéballs, items, and even some Alolan forms!
 - Various QoL Changes, including:
     - Type Effectiveness shown in battle
     - HM System revamp: if HM is in bag and the right badge is owned, Pokémon that can learn the HMs can naturally use them